St. Boniface, Winnipeg: History

 In the 1950s and 1960s the neighbourhoods of Windsor Park and Southdale developed into residential areas.
 In 2016 Windsor Park had a population of 10,050 and Southdale had a population of 6,450.

-In 1971, Saint-Boniface was amalgamated, along with several neighbouring communities, into the City of Winnipeg.
-As one of the larger French communities outside Québec, it has often been a centre of struggles to preserve French-Canadian language and culture within Manitoba.
+In 1971, St. Boniface was amalgamated, along with several neighbouring communities, into the City of Winnipeg.
+As one of the largest French-Canadian communities outside Québec, it has often been a centre of struggles to preserve French-Canadian language and culture within Manitoba.